appsroxcom/LiveChatKit/README.md

 ------------ | -------------
 <img src="screenshots/screenshot2.png" width=200/> | <img src="screenshots/screenshot3.png" width=200/>

-> Admin view comes from [OwnChat](https://github.com/appsroxcom/OwnChat) which is a chat app built using this library.
+> Admin screenshot is from [OwnChat](https://github.com/appsroxcom/OwnChat) which is a chat app built using this library.
 We recommend you check out that project first.

 ## How it works
 The [demo app](https://github.com/appsroxcom/LiveChatKit/tree/master/app) showcases live chat feature.
 Adding live chat in your app requires setting up Firebase and integrating chatkit with your project.